-Our very popular range of Cheap Soakaway Crates delivered to your door for FREE.
+Our very popular range of Cheap Soakaway Crates delivered to your door.
 Soakaway Crates are now essential during your build as building regulations will no longer allow you to use hardcore.

 How do I know what size Soakaway I need?

 The most common size of Soakaway Crate for residential use is 1 Cubic Metre (1m³), as this is what most Local Authorities seem to specify.
 As a broad brush a Soakaway Size of 1m³ is sufficient to drain a roof area of approximately 50 square metres under normal conditions.

 To work out what the approximate size soakaway is required for your property, you use the method below to give you an accurate guide.
 We recommend that you should always seek approval from your local planning authority prior to commencing any works as often soakaways will need to be built with a specific design storm and duration.
 If you have this information then we can help creating an exact design for your need - just drop us a message or give us a call.

 To work out what size of soakaway is required, you firstly need to calculate the area of the roof that will discharge into the soakaway.
 This is calculated as follows;